-Assistant Professor Deb Grandstaff joined the faculty at Saint Luke’s College in spring 2012.
-She earned her MSN from Webster University, Kansas City in 2010; a BSN from Bradley University, Peoria, Illinois in 1987; and a diploma in nursing from Graham Hospital School of Nursing, Canton, Illinois in 1980.
-She has worked in a variety of settings including coordinator of emergency services and women’s health surgical unit, medical-surgical, telemetry nursing, and case management.
+Associate Professor Deb Grandstaff joined the faculty of Saint Luke’s College in spring 2012.
+She earned her MSN from Webster University, Kansas City; a BSN from Bradley University, Peoria, Illinois; and a diploma in nursing from Graham Hospital School of Nursing, Canton, Illinois.
+She has worked in a variety of settings including coordinator of emergency services and a women’s health surgical unit, emergency department, telemetry, RN consultant for an insurance company, and case management.

 She has served as a faculty advisor to our student nurses association (SLSNA) since 2012.
 She started the College’s United States mission trip to the Appalachian area and attended the region twice with students.
 She also accompanied a group of students on a medical mission trip to Haiti.

 Grandstaff is a member of Partners in Population Health – Kansas City, a group of educators that teach community/population health in the greater Kansas City area.
 She is a co-investigator for the current college-based research project, “A Descriptive Study of Adverse Childhood Experiences and Depression, Anxiety, and Stress among Undergraduate Nursing Students.”